This weekend we finally had the first 3d printer party.

 We left the place just asking ourselves when the next event was going to take place.
 We’ll see.

 October or November sounds like a good time.
 For now we are working on lessons learned.
-You can join and contribute in our mailing list in Google Groups.

 And starting on September we will meet in the Ateneu every other week.
 I will post the events in the meetup group.